Life Insurance for New Parents: The Complete Sleep Easy Guide

 Let's be honest.
 You're probably reading this at 2am while feeding a baby, or during a rare quiet moment while they nap.
 The last thing on your mind is paperwork and policies.
 You'd rather be sleeping.

-But here's the uncomfortable truth: having a child is the single biggest trigger for needing life insurance.
-Before kids, your death would be devastating for your partner—but they'd survive financially.
+But here's the uncomfortable truth: having a child is widely regarded as one of the biggest triggers for reviewing life insurance.
+Before kids, your death would be devastating for your partner—but they'd likely manage financially.
 After kids?
 The stakes are completely different.

 A child can't fend for themselves.
-They need food, shelter, education, and care for the next 18-25 years.
+They depend on food, shelter, education, and care for the next 18-25 years.
 If something happens to you, that responsibility doesn't disappear—it just falls to someone else, without your income to fund it.

 This guide cuts through the complexity.
 No jargon.
 No scare tactics.
-Just practical advice on protecting your family, written for exhausted parents who need answers, not another overwhelming to-do list.
+Just practical general information on protecting your family, written for exhausted parents who want answers, not another overwhelming to-do list.

 What you'll learn: